 ONCHI, Koshiro.
 Umi No Dowa.
-Unpaginated, 8ff.
-Illustrated with 6 polychrome woodcuts.
-Small 4to., 285 x 215 mm, bound in publisher's printed wrappers, in a new grey cloth box with a blue label.
+Unpaginated, 8 ff., illustrated with 6 polychrome woodcuts.
+Small 4to, 285 x 215 mm., bound in publisher's printed wrappers, in a new cloth box.
 Tokyo: Hanga-So, Showa 9 .

 OCLC lists Metropolitan Museum of Art, Getty, Harvard, Princeton, MFA Houston and National Diet Library.

 Hillier, Jack: The Art of the Japanese Illustrated Book (London, 1987), p.
 1019f.